Bethany History

 1967

-- The Bethany Baptist News monthly church newsletter records the discussion at the Congregational meeting about their current location in what is becoming a busy commercial area and busy thoroughfare.
+- The Bethany Baptist News records discussion about their current location in what is becoming a busy commercial area.

 1969

-- November – A new children’s Sunday School prefab extension is commissioned and added to the rear of the church building.
+- November – A new children’s Sunday School prefab extension is added to the rear of the church building.

 1977